 The Irving Moore, Jr. Memorial Scholarship was established in 1998 by the Trustees of the M. G. and Lillie A. Johnson Foundation.
-Recipients must attend the college's main campus in Wharton.
+Recipients must me enrolled in an allied health program.

 The Wharton County Junior College Music Major Scholarship can be awarded to any student who auditions successfully for the Wharton County Junior College Pioneer Band and enrolls in the college as a full time music major.The scholarship is awarded to a student that shows exceptional potential musically and academically.